cnwarden/cnwarden.github.io/cfa_book1_session1_reading4.md

 The advertisement may include other information beyond what is required under the GIPS Advertising Guidelines provided the information is shown with equal or lesser prominence relative to the information required by the GIPS Advertising Guidelines and the information does not conflict with the requirements of the GIPS standards and/or the GIPS Advertising Guidelines.
 Firms must adhere to the principles of fair representation and full disclosure when advertising and must not present performance or performance-related information that is false or misleading.

+### Requirements of the GIPS Advertising Guidelines

+All advertisements that include a claim of compliance with the GIPS standards by following the GIPS Advertising Guidelines must disclose the following:

+1. The definition of the firm.
+2. How a prospective client can obtain a compliant presentation and/or the firm’s list of composite descriptions.
+3. The GIPS compliance statement for advertisements:

+    > “**[Insert name of firm] claims compliance with the Global Investment Performance Standards (GIPS®).**”

+    All advertisements that include a claim of compliance with the GIPS standards by following the GIPS Advertising Guidelines and that present performance must also **disclose the following information**, which must be taken or derived from a compliant presentation:
+4. The composite description.
+5. Composite total returns according to one of the following:

+    a.
+One-, three-, and five-year annualized composite returns through the most recent period with the period-end date clearly identified.
+If the composite has been in existence for less than five years, firms must also present the annualized returns since the composite inception date.
+(For example, if a composite has been in existence for four years, firms must present one-, three-, and four-year annualized returns through the most recent period.)
+Returns for periods of less than one year must not be annualized.

+    b.
+Period-to-date composite returns in addition to one-, three-, and five-year annualized composite returns through the same period of time as presented in the corresponding compliant presentation with the period end date clearly identified.
+If the composite has been in existence for less than five years, firms must also present the annualized returns since the composite inception date (For example, if a composite has been in existence for four years, firms must present one-, three-, and four-year annualized returns in addition to the period-to-date composite return.)
+Returns for periods of less than one year must not be annualized.

+    c.
+Period-to-date composite returns in addition to five years of annual composite returns (or for each annual period since the composite inception date if the composite has been in existence for less than five years) with the period end date clearly identified.
+The annual returns must be calculated through the same period of time as presented in the corresponding compliant presentation.

+6. Whether returns are presented gross-of-fees and/or net-of-fees.

+7. The total return for the benchmark for the same periods for which the composite return is presented.
+Firms must present total returns for the same benchmark as presented in the corresponding compliant presentation.

+8. The benchmark description.

+9. If the firm determines no appropriate benchmark for the composite exists, the firm must disclose why no benchmark is presented.

+10. The currency used to express performance.

+11. The presence, use, and extent of leverage, derivatives, and short positions, if material, including a description of the frequency of use and characteristics of the instruments sufficient to identify risks.

+12. For any performance presented in an advertisement for periods prior to 1 January 2000 that does not comply with the GIPS standards, firms must disclose the periods of non-compliance.

+13. If the advertisement conforms with laws and/or regulations that conflict with the requirements of the GIPS standards and/or the GIPS Advertising Guidelines, firms must disclose this fact and disclose the manner in which the laws and/or regulations conflict with the GIPS standards and/or the GIPS Advertising Guidelines.

 # IV.
 Verification
 Verification is intended to provide a firm and its existing clients and prospective clients additional confidence in the firm’s claim of compliance with the GIPS standards.
 Verification may increase the knowledge of the firm’s performance measurement team and improve the consistency and quality of the firm’s compliant presentations.
 Verification may also provide improved internal processes and procedures as well as marketing advantages to the firm.
 Verification does not ensure the accuracy of any specific composite presentation.